hock/SupplyStudiesSyllabus/syllabus.markdown

 >*  Sydney Schanberg, "On the playgrounds of America, Every Kid's Goal is to Score: In Pakistan, Where children stitch soccer balls for Six Cents an hour, the goals is to Survive," _Life Magazine_ (June 1996): 38-48.
 >*  Richard Locke, "[The Promise and Perils of Globalization: The Case of Nike](https://ipc.mit.edu/sites/default/files/documents/02-007.pdf)," Industrial Performance Center, MIT, Working Paper (July 2002).
 >*  Richard Locke, Fei Qin, and Alberto Brause, "Does Monitoring Improve Labor Standards?
 Lessons from Nike," Corporate Social Responsibility Initiative, Working Paper no. 24 (Cambridge: John F. Kennedy School of Government, Harvard University, 2006).
+>*  Dara O'Rourke, "[Smoke From a Hired Gun: A Critique of Nike's Labor and Environmental Auditing in Vietnam as performed by Ernst & Young](http://www.corpwatch.org/article.php?id=966)," _CorpWatch_	(November 1997).

 New Materialisms and Theories of Things
 =======================================